 Davenport Institute executive director, Pete Peterson, noted, “We’re excited about launching our unique grant program once again.
 With such significant challenges facing California’s cities and counties, the intentional engagement of residents can help develop more sustainable and informed policy directions.”

-This year, the Davenport Institute will be awarding over $50,000 in funded consulting services to selected grantees.
-It is anticipated that 2-3 grants will be offered this year, with a maximum individual grant amount of $25,000.
+This year, the Davenport Institute will be awarding around $50,000 in funded consulting services to selected grantees.
+It is anticipated that 2-4 grants will be offered this year, with a maximum individual grant amount of $20,000.

 Prior to beginning their public engagement campaign grantees will receive training and consultation from the Davenport Institute to build understanding and support for the civic engagement effort amongst administrative and elected officials.

 The Davenport Institute will fund a professional consultant(s) to work with grantees on facilitated public forums.
 Davenport senior staff and consultants will work with grantees to design the sessions and will facilitate deliberations amongst residents, stakeholders and government representatives.
 Consultants will be chosen through collaboration between the grantee and the Davenport Institute.

 The grant is open to municipalities and civic organizations interested in involving the public on an issue of significance to their community or district.
 Past projects have related to budget, land use and public safety, among others.
 Eligible applicants include:

 - Mayors, City Council, City Managers, Assistant City Managers

 - Executive Directors of regional governance associations (COGs)

 Interested organizations can find more information on selection criteria and process on our website and may apply through our easy-to-use online application .
 All applications must be received by September 12, 2012, and grantees will be notified on September 28, 2012.